adrienbailliard/xrpl-trading-bot/docs/architecture.md

 # 📂 Project Architecture

-This document explains the roles of the different classes in the XRPL Trading Bot.
+This document describes the roles of the different classes in the XRPL Trading Bot, giving a clear overview of each component.

 ## Entry Point